lucianodato/noise-repellent/CONTRIBUTING.md

 # Contributing to Noise Repellent

-We love your input!
+We welcome your contributions!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code